treehouseaustin/team-guidelines/CONTRIBUTING.md

 #### Javascript

 All server-side Javascript should utilize any available [ECMAScript 2015 (ES6)](https://nodejs.org/en/docs/es6/) features supported by Node that do not require a runtime flag.

-The majority of client-side Javascript must be written as standard ES5 Javascript without the use of cross-compilers.
-The main exception will be Angular2 projects, specifically if they are isomorphic in approach, as these may be written with ES6 features and transpiled to compatible server and client variants.
+Unless otherwise specified by the project, all front-end Javascript is run through [webpack](https://webpack.github.io/) and [Babel](https://babeljs.io/) which transpiles to browser-compatible ES5.

 Code style follows a slightly relaxed Google Javascript style guide and should be linted with ESLint.
 See the [.eslintrc.js file](./.eslintrc.js) in this repository for the current list of exceptions configured.